adevkota-bit/project-team-3/Team3.md

 am mostly familiar with Java and love learning ways to write sustainable code.
 Some of my interests include AWS and AI.
 During my free time, I like reading books and spending time with friends and family.

+# Yuxuan Wang
+Hello, my name is Yuxuan Wang.
+I'm a full time student in MSCS at BU-MET.
+I am familiar with Java, Python, SQL and R. I have a dual background in data analytics and computer science and i love to deal with challenges and open to learn new things.
+I'm also interested in cloud platforms like AWS and Azure and machine learning models.
+I have two cats at home and there are siblings.
+Fun fact about me is i'm a theme park fanatics and love to visit Universal and Disney so much!